Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

 ## Run QCD

 9. You are now ready to start processing your short reads.
-We will be using one of our in house pipelines, [QCD](https://github.com/Snitkin-Lab-Umich/QCD), to run on the renamed samples.
-Click on the link and follow the instructions as described on the Github page. _**Note: QCD can only be run on samples one species at a time.**_
+We will be using one of our in house pipelines—[QCD](https://github.com/Snitkin-Lab-Umich/QCD)—to run on the renamed samples.
+Click on the link and follow the instructions as described on the Github page.

 _**STOP AND CHECK**_: If you run into any issues running QCD, please slack Dhatri immediately and do not move forward with the following steps.
 Ensure you have generated the QC report before moving on.